KyeOnDiscord/FortniteChecker/README.md

 A Fortnite Skin Checker which exports your Fortnite Account into an interactive website.

+The Fortnite Account checker requires .NET 6 to be installed on your computer.
+You can download it [here](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.16-windows-x64-installer).

 ## Features

 - Website is viewable on any device including mobile